2023 Most Popular Public Health Bachelor's Degree Schools in Pennsylvania

 On average, public health graduates from Drexel take out $24,692 in student loans while working on their Bachelor's Degree.

-Alvernia University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
+With a ranking of #8, Alvernia University did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
 Alvernia is a small private not-for-profit school located in the small city of Reading.

 About 82% of the students majoring in public health at the school are women while 18% are male.

-Allegheny College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Located in the distant town of Meadville, Allegheny is a private not-for-profit school with a small student population.
+Allegheny College did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the town of Meadville, Allegheny is a private not-for-profit college with a small student population.

 Women make up 81% of the public health majors at the school.

-Moravian College landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
-Located in the small city of Bethlehem, Moravian is a private not-for-profit college with a small student population.
+Moravian College did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
+It came in at #10 on the list.
+Located in the small city of Bethlehem, Moravian is a private not-for-profit school with a small student population.

 Of the 19 students majoring in public health at Moravian, 16% are male and 84% are female.